wp-plugins/rs-head-cleaner-lite/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.4 =
+= 1.3.5 =
-Added an uninstall function to clean up files and data upon deleting, and added a minor JavaScript compatibility fix.
+Added a function to clear the JS & CSS cache upon deactivating the plugin, and fixed a minor bug.
 Please see Changelog for details.